 05. Hire a testimonial service to interview clients.

-In my opinion, every designer has 3 BIG value-adds for clients: professional style they can’t get themselves, the functionality of a home tailored to their lifestyle, and the service you provide in managing their project.
-Asking questions that are aligned with these 3 value-adds is essential:
+In our opinion, every designer offers 3 BIG services for their clients: professional style they can’t get themselves, the functionality of a home tailored to their lifestyle, and the service you provide in managing their project.

-A brand focused on design for families might ask: “How do you feel that family life has improved or become easier?”
+“How do you feel that family life has improved or become easier?”

-Brands focused on everyday ease might ask: “How has your everyday routine become easier or more enjoyable?”
+“How has your everyday routine become easier or more enjoyable?”

-A brand focused on one-of-kind design might ask: “How well did we do in helping you create something custom and unique?”
+“How well did we do in helping you create something custom and unique?”

 You get the idea.
 Whatever you know (or want) your clients to appreciate most about you, ask them.
 (If you’re not sure what your unique brand positioning is, read here.)